Goldberg win streak: Aftermath

 Following the loss, Goldberg was booked against another wrestler who was enjoying an inflated win streak in Sid Vicious and challenged him to a match to end Sid's winning streak.
-The two feuded with each other, which culminated in a match at Halloween Havoc for Sid's U.S. Title.
+The two feuded with each other, which culminated in a match at Halloween Havoc for Sid's United States Heavyweight Championship.
 Goldberg defeated Sid via referee stoppage, and thus won his second United States Heavyweight Championship.

-The following year the streak came up again when Goldberg feuded with Vince Russo, who gave him an ultimatum.
+The following year, the streak came up again when Goldberg feuded with Vince Russo, who gave him an ultimatum.
 If Goldberg was to lose another match at any point in time, unless he managed to duplicate his undefeated streak from 1997 to 1998, he would be forced to retire from professional wrestling.
 Goldberg defeated KroniK (Brian Adams and Bryan Clark) at Halloween Havoc in a handicap elimination match.
 He then started a feud with Lex Luger.
 This culminated in a match at Mayhem, which Goldberg won.
 They continued their rivalry and battled in a rematch at Starrcade.
 Goldberg won the match, but afterwards he was attacked by Luger's partner Buff Bagwell.
 Goldberg feuded with both Luger and Bagwell, who called themselves "Totally Buffed".
 His streak was broken at Sin when Goldberg, teaming with his Power Plant trainer DeWayne Bruce, lost to Totally Buffed in a tag team no disqualification match after a "fan" maced him, enabling Totally Buffed to pin him.
 The storyline was intended to enable Goldberg to have shoulder surgery, but WCW was sold to the WWF in March 2001, while Goldberg was still recuperating.